Social media harms

 The author of the review in Nature is Candice Odgers, associate dean for research and professor of psychological science and informatics at University of California, Irvine.
 She has a distinctly Canadian connection.
 Odgers co-leads international networks on child development for Canadian Institute for Advanced Research in Toronto.
 She says science doesn’t support the thesis of digital technologies rewiring children’s brains, causing “an epidemic of mental illness.”
 According to Odgers, Haidt’s work confuses correlation with causation.
 Specifically, she says studies have not found use of social-media predicts or causes depression.
 Rather, the research shows those who already have mental-health problems use such platforms differently compared to others.

-Haidt’s responded with a 984 word, 6311 character post on Twitter (X) that has attracted more than 1.5 million views.
+Haidt’s response, a 984 word, 6311 character post on Twitter (X), has attracted more than 1.5 million views.
 (I remember when tweets were restricted to a maximum of 140 characters.)
 His post includes links to collections of resources referenced in his book.

 That academic debate is certain to continue.